AbdulrazaqAS/ipdao/README.md

 IPDAO enables creators to launch and manage a decentralized autonomous organization (DAO) centered around their intellectual property (IP).
 This empowers communities to co-govern, fund, and monetize creative works in a transparent, decentralized way using Story Protocol.

+### 🎯 Target Users

+IPDao is built to empower creators, fans, and Web3 communities to co-own, co-create, and co-govern Intellectual Property (IP).
+The platform is versatile and designed for a wide range of use cases like:
+- Indie creators or teams (e.g., comic books, animations, music)
+- Fan communities wanting to co-own or co-produce IP
+- Web3-native brands launching collaborative stories or games

 ### 🗳️ Voting Power